open-ephys/ephys-course/source/EEA/exday2TA.rst

   :align: center
   :target: https://tinyurl.com/yyeah3wd

 4A.
-Recording circuit without an amplifier
+Recording circuit without a 'headstage'
 *******************************************

 .. container:: exercise

   4A.
-Upload the Blink example to your teensy (or just run it if still loaded).
+Upload the Blink example to your Teensy (File/Examples/Basics/Blink)(or just run it if still loaded).

   Build the circuit below: